Spring is here: Poem Number 33

 Translation by Dr Joshua Mostow

 As for this poem, this is one of the most famous in the collection and emblematic of Spring, but also the fleeting nature of the world, and the touch of melancholy that comes with it.
 Truly this is a lovely poem.
-It also has a textbook example of a pillow word in the form of ひさかたの (hisakata no) in its opening verse.
+It also has a textbook example of a pillow word in the form of ひさかたの (hisakata no) in its opening verse, also used in poem 76.